-Section. (for the purposes of unit structure) A unit of measure under a rectangular survey system describing a tract of land usually 1 mile square and usually containing approximately 640 acres.

-State.
-The state shown on the insured's accepted application.
+- Section A unit of measure under a rectangular survey system describing a tract of land usually 1 mile square and usually containing approximately 640 acres. - State The state shown on the insured's accepted application.

 Parties to Crop Insurance Contract